Sarimkhan1234/python-projects/README.md

 # python-projects
-A collection of Python scripts, Jupyter notebooks, and datasets for data analysis that includes exploratory data analysis and visualization.
+A collection of Python scripts, Jupyter notebooks, and datasets for data analysis that includes exploratory data analysis and visualization that I have done in my Univerrsity Python course projects.